Generalized Holographic Reduced Representations: Author's Contributions

 \section{Author's Contributions}

-Calvin Yeung and Zhuowen Zou wrote the main manuscript text.
-Calvin Yeung wrote the code to generate the results and prepared all figures.
-Mohsen Imani provided guidance and feedback.
+Calvin Yeung and Zhuowen Zou conceptualized the project, developed the theory, and drafted the manuscript.
+Calvin Yeung, SungHeon Jeong, Wenjun Huang conducted the experiments, performed the analysis, and data visualization.
+Nathaniel Bastian and Mohsen Imani provided guidance and feedback.
 All authors reviewed the manuscript.